Muscles in Action: Related Work

-Additionally, other works try to infer the weight of the object being lifted by a human from videos of muscles \cite{isaac2022single,abraham2015arm}, or predict muscle activation directly from 3D point clouds collected by depth cameras \cite{niu2022estimating,sagawa2018predicting}.
+\textbf{Electromyography.} To measure muscle activation, we use Surface Electromyography (sEMG) sensors, which are attached to electrodes placed on human skin to measure the electrical activity of muscle tissue.
+Reconstructing parts of human pose from sEMG data is an established task, but only for either arms \cite{liu2021neuropose,abraham2015arm,nasri2019inferring,quivira2018translating} specifically, or legs \cite{zhang2012semg} separately.
+In the forward direction, previous work has tackled predicting muscle activation, however, the input modality has not been video.
+Some works use torque or surface force measurements as input \cite{sekiya2019linear,song2015inverse,li2014inverse}, while others use goniometers to track pose \cite{tamilselvam2021musculoskeletal} or motion capture tracking systems \cite{johnson2009evaluation,yamane2009muscle,nakamura2005somatosensory}.
+Our work seeks to predict muscle activation with no additional hardware at test-time besides video.
+Additionally, certain works predict muscle activation directly from 3D point clouds collected by depth cameras \cite{niu2022estimating,sagawa2018predicting}.
 However, these works rely on seeing the skin deformation on the human subject to infer muscle activity.
 We infer muscle activity from motion priors, not the visible increase in muscle size.
-This allows the algorithm to work for clothed humans, or humans performing physical activity at a distance.
+This allows our model to work for clothed humans, or humans exercising at a distance.

+\looseness=-1\textbf{Modeling Human Motion with Physics.} Recent work has focused on generating motion that respects the physics of motion via physics simulations of human motion dynamics \cite{yuan2022physdiff,luo2021dynamics,yuan2021simpoe}.
+However, the simulated humanoids are constructed with assumptions about the physics of human motion.
+Additionally, sEMG studies have shown that for a given motion, different people vary in how they recruit muscle groups to execute that motion \cite{trepman1998electromyographic}.
+Single humanoid simulations will not capture this diversity in real humans' motion dynamics.